frederikpietzko/jcconf_26_spring_boot_smaller_in_kotlin/slides.md

 <SpringInteropDiagram class="mt-6" />

 <!--
-- There is one things that causes friction for Kotlin + Spring interop
+- There is one thing that causes friction for Kotlin + Spring interop

-- final!
+[click] final! classes, methods and properties are final by default in Kotlin

-- because classes, methods and properties are final by default in Kotlin
+[click] but Spring creates CGLIB proxies for things like @Transactional or @Configuration

-- it would be very inconvenient to use the `open keyword` everywhere when using Spring
+[click] and a CGLIB proxy has to subclass your class - which it can't, if the class is final

-- instead use the `kotlin("plugin.spring")` plugin
+[click] it would be very inconvenient to use the `open` keyword everywhere, so instead use the `kotlin("plugin.spring")` plugin

-- it automatically configures the allOpen plugin to open classes & methods annotated with Spring annotations -->
+[click] it automatically configures the allOpen plugin to open classes & methods annotated with Spring annotations -->

 ---